beta21s/dasfaa2024/README.md

 - (1) Visualize the performance and energy consumption of Spark applications when deployed in serverless and serverful environments;
 - (2) Compare the differences in the initialization, data processing, and resource reclamation phases of Spark applications when running in serverless versus serverful environments.

+# Web Application for Visualization

+### Visualize the performance

+### Visualize the energy consumption

+### Compare the differences in the initialization, data processing, and resource reclamation phases

 # Demo Access
 To make it more visual, we have posted a brief demo video on YouTube for access.
 URL: